vitessio/website/content/en/docs/14.0/user-guides/vschema-guide/subsharding-vindex.md

 The vindex takes in 3 parameter inputs:

 1. `column_count` - the number of columns provided for using the vindex.
-2. `column_vindex` - a list of functional vindexes, mapping to hashing functions to be used on each column in turn to provide hash value for that column.
+2. `column_vindex` - a list of functional vindexes, mapping to hashing functions, to be used on each column in turn to provide hash value for that column.
 3. `column_bytes` - number of bytes to be used from each column's hash value after applying hashing function on it to produce keyspace id.
 These must sum to 8 bytes to make up the 64 bit keyspace ID.

 Example usage in VSchema: